adamsilver/fdpb/02-a-checkout-flow.md

 </div>
 ```

-The input's `type` attribute is set to `tel` which on mobile will spawn a telephone-specific keyboard.
+The input's `type="tel"` attribute will spawn a telephone-specific keyboard on mobile devices.
 This makes it easier to enter a phone number thanks to the larger keypad.

 ![Tel keyboard](./images/02/tel-keyboard.png)